web3-storage/gendex/README.md

 }
 ```

-### `POST /index`
+### `POST /indexes`

-Get a [multi-index index](https://github.com/alanshaw/cardex#multi-index-index) containing block CAR and offset information for shards passed in the request body.
+Get blockly indexes for the blocks in the passed CAR shards in the request body.

 Example: